 - Rising input costs and various production-related challenges, including droughts, disease, invasive species and other pests have placed serious stress on farmers across the state.

-AgriLife Extension’s Response
+AgriLife Extension Response

-The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based crop production and management practices, evaluation of technologies, improved decision making, water-use efficiency, and job training.
+The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based crop production and management practices, evaluation of technologies, improved decision-making, water-use efficiency and job training.

-- Programs for crop producers cover variety testing, soil nutrient management, irrigation efficiency, disease and pest identification and control, commodity marketing, financial risk management, and Farm Bill education.
+- Programs for crop producers cover variety testing, soil nutrient management, irrigation efficiency, disease and pest identification and control, commodity marketing, financial risk management and farm bill education.

-- The impacts above support an additional 2,114 jobs in agribusiness and retail-related sectors.
+- The impacts above support an additional 4,746 jobs in agribusiness and retail-related sectors.